tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 | DICOM over TLS | 2762 |
 | DICOMweb | 80, 443 |

 DICOMweb (WADO/QIDO/STOW) rides HTTPS, so on paper auth is in a better place: bearer tokens, OAuth, standard TLS, all the REST-API hygiene the upper-layer protocol never had.
 In practice, deployments ship with no auth or vendor default credentials, and the attack surface collapses into "under-configured REST API with PHI behind it."
-No Nmap NSE scripts exist for DICOMweb yet; it's out of scope for this post, but flagged as open tooling work.
+No Nmap NSE scripts exist for DICOMweb yet; it's out of scope for this post, but has potential for Nmap support.

 ### DIMSE Services